contiki-ng/contiki-ng/doc/programming/Antelope.md

 range of AQL statements (schema creation, insertion, filtering, aggregation, indexing, tuple removal, joins, and error handling) is available under `tests/08-native-runs/24-antelope/`.

+## Notes and limitations

+The following practical behaviors of the current Antelope implementation are useful to keep in mind.

+### Persistence

+Relations, their attributes, and `MAXHEAP` indexes are stored in the underlying file system and are restored automatically when a relation is loaded, so they survive a reboot.
+An `INLINE` index stores no data of its own and is *not* restored on reload; it should be recreated after restarting the system, which is inexpensive because it only marks the attribute as indexed.

+### Query and handle lifecycle

+Each call to `db_query()` loads the target relation from storage, and a query handle must be released with `db_free()` once its results have been consumed (handles are also freed automatically when processing finishes with an error).
+A plain `SELECT` streams matching tuples to the caller without materializing them;
+only a query whose result is assigned to a relation with `<-` writes a new relation to storage.

+### Indexes

+Only the `INLINE` and `MAXHEAP` index types are available; the `MEMHASH` keyword is reserved but has no built-in implementation.
+Indexes may be created only on `INT` or `LONG` attributes.
+An `INLINE` index requires the attribute's values to be inserted in monotonically increasing order.
+The number of indexes that can exist simultaneously is bounded by `DB_INDEX_POOL_SIZE`, and by default at most one `MAXHEAP` index (`DB_HEAP_INDEX_LIMIT`) exists at a time.

+### Queries

+A `SELECT` reads from a single relation; use `JOIN` to combine two relations.
+`JOIN` is an index-based equi-join and requires an index on the join attribute of the right-hand relation.
+Every attribute used in a `WHERE` clause must also be projected, and a projection cannot mix aggregate expressions with plain attributes.

+### Reserved relation names

+The names `db-result` and `db-remove` are used internally for intermediate results and should not be used for application relations.

+### Optional features

+Join support, tuple removal, and floating-point attributes are compile-time options (`DB_FEATURE_JOIN`, `DB_FEATURE_REMOVE`, and `DB_FEATURE_FLOATS`).
+Join and tuple removal are enabled by default; floating-point support is not.